-Sigmund Freud was the first pioneer of the psychoanalysis technique of free association.
-Freud worked on developing this technique further between 1892 and 1898.
-This new method became a cornerstone of psychoanalytic therapy.
-Freud based free association on the theory of psychic determinism that informed all his work.
+Sigmund Freud was the pioneer of the psychoanalysis technique of free association, what he called the Fundamental Rule where Freud urged patients to say whatever came into their head without inhibition.
+Freud developed this technique between 1892 and 1898, and it became a cornerstone of psychoanalytic therapy.
+Freud based free associations on the principles of the theory of psychic determinism, a significant part of his work.

-The theory of psychic determinism was an important concept in psychoanalysis theory in Freud’s day and continues to be important to psychoanalysts and psychodynamic therapists as well.
-The theory states that everything you say and do is significant because it’s based on your previous experiences and your instinctual drives, whether you’re consciously aware of them or not.
+The theory of psychic determinism is a concept in psychoanalysis theory.
+The theory states that everything you say and do is significant because it's based on your previous experiences and your instinctual drives, whether you're consciously aware of them or not.

-After listening to his patient’s random thoughts, Freud would analyze the information to find the hidden meaning.
-The goal of psychoanalysis was to find the source of your problem and reveal it to you.
-Freud’s thinking was that once you understood what was causing you to think or behave in ill-adaptive ways, the problem would naturally resolve for you.
+After listening to his patient's seemingly random thoughts, Freud would analyze and examine the information to find any hidden meaning.
+Early psychoanalysis or the freudian therapy aimed to find the source of a person's problem and reveal it to them.
+Freud thought that once you understood what was causing you to think or behave in maladaptive ways, the problem, for most people, would naturally resolve.